 If you’ve got a toddler, you know that it can be hard to keep them entertained.
 They want to do everything, but there’s still a lot of limitations to what they can do.
 Restaurants, road trips, flights, dinner parties at non-baby-proofed houses- it’s enough to strike fear into any parent’s heart.

 But it doesn’t have to be that way (well, not ALL the time at least).
 We’re bringing you a collection of easy toddler busy bags and busy bags for babies for our Littlest Salties.

 This post contains affiliate links.
 You can read more at our legal page.
 Thanks for supporting The Salty Mamas!

 1. Spice Jar and Q-Tips

 Someone at McCormick is an accidental genius, because those little spice jars they make are the basis of my very favorite busy bag for toddlers.
 Clean it, fill it with Q-Tips, and let your little one put the Q-Tips back into the jar one at a time through the little holes on top.
-It’s self contained, small, and sooooo easy to put together.
+It’s self contained, small, and one of the easiest toddler busy bags ever.
 And costs nothing, so no one will cry if you lose it.